-Cell Stretching System
+Cell Pressure System

-Physiological Simulation System in Cell Cultures
+Physiological Simulation Systems in Cell Cultures

 The proprietary STREX Cell Stretching System induces mechanical stimulation to cultured cells in ultra thin flexible stretch chambers

 Specialized Instruments Simulate

 Physiological Conditions in Cell Cultures